 |💰 Best budget hotel:||Riad Farah|

 📌Where to stay in Fes Morocco: 5 Best Areas to stay in Fes

 Fes el-Bali (old city) alongside Fes el-Jdid is collectively called The Medina Of Fes.
 El-Bali is the world’s largest surviving medieval city.
-Under its out of the box architecture and urban origin, The Medina was designated as a world heritage site.
+Under its out-of-the-box architecture and urban origin, The Medina was designated as UNESCO World Heritage Site.

 According to National Geographic, El Bali earned its title as The Medina’s Heart for its outstanding monuments.
 The old city’s narrow streets make it impossible for cars, buses, or bikes to pass through.
 Medina is the largest car-free area in the world.

 You will find mosques, madrasas (Islamic schools), leather tanneries, shops and stalls around thousands of winding streets and alleyways in this in ancient medieval city.

 Several best attractions are centered around Blue Gate or Bab Bou Jeloud, a gate that was opened by the French when they were in Morocco.